-Cultural historians from the School of Language, Literature and International Studies marked the 70th anniversary of the infamous African American Black GI mutiny just outside Preston known locally as the Battle of Bamber Bridge on the weekend of 21-23 June 2013.
+Cultural historians from the School of Language and Global Studies marked the 70th anniversary of the infamous African American Black GI mutiny just outside Preston known locally as the Battle of Bamber Bridge on the weekend of 21-23 June 2013.
 In an innovative collaboration with Preston Black History Group and with the enthusiastic backing of their chair Clinton Smith, Professor Alan Rice organised a combination of University and community events to make sure that the “battle” was both academically scrutinised and appropriately remembered.

 The Symposium at UCLan